iljarotar/synth/README.md

 | InvertedSawtooth |
 | Noise            |

-<small>Note: Noise will not be affected by filters or frequency</small>
+Note: Noise will not be affected by filters or frequency

 | Filter |        |                                            |
 | ------ | ------ | ------------------------------------------ |